Workplace Accident Lawyers in Houston, TX(281) 283-8500

 Whether a work-related injury is relatively minor or catastrophic, you are entitled to receive appropriate care and compensation.
 In many situations, your workers’ compensation insurance will cover your medical expenses and a portion of your lost wages.
 However, workers’ comp may not be available or enough.
 For many injured workers at Port Houston or other in the maritime industry, the situation may call for pursuing a Jones Act claim, a claim against your employer, the third-party responsible for your injuries.

-To learn about your rights after getting hurt at work, contact our Houston workplace accident lawyers at The Krist Law Firm, P.C. online or by calling 281-283-8500 .
+To learn about your rights after getting hurt at work, contact our Houston workplace injury lawyers at The Krist Law Firm, P.C. online or by calling 281-283-8500 .
 We have decades of experience helping individuals recover compensation.

 Why You Need a Houston Workplace Accident Lawyer